-During the first 4 years of operation, Lafford Homes has made significant progress and has flexed its approach to development based on the challenges experienced.
+During the first 5 years of operation, Lafford Homes has made significant progress and has flexed its approach to development based on the challenges experienced.
 The positive aspects that the company has seen have been:

-- Steam Court (33 properties) has been delivered per the original development timeline; - The purchase of 16 existing satisfactories; - The purchase of land at Station Road, Waddington with planning for the delivery of 44 properties; - The completion of 7 new properties at Thorpe on the Hill, and; - The completion of the purchase of 16 properties on the edge of Lincoln.
+- Completion of phases 1 & 2 (22 properties) of the Orford Avenue, North Hykeham development; - Steam Court (33 properties) has been delivered per the original development timeline; - The purchase of 16 existing satisfactories; - The purchase of land at Station Road, Waddington with planning for the delivery of 44 properties; - The completion of 7 new properties at Thorpe on the Hill, and; - The completion of the purchase of 16 properties on the edge of Lincoln.